WIC Frequently asked questions (FAQ)

 Why does it seem like no one ever answers the phone when I call the WIC office or return my message?

 WIC Program staff are not to answer a phone call when another WIC participant is present and in the office.
 This is done to protect your privacy as well as the person being seen in the WIC office.
 Also, phone calls made during lunch time (12-1PM) are not answered because WIC staff usually are out to lunch during this time.
 Other times, WIC staff are on another phone call when your call is made; we have three (3) outside lines that ring into our office.
 Anyone who leaves a message does get called back, however, when calls are returned some calls are not answered, some callers do not have a voice mail box set up or the voice mail box is full which makes it impossible to leave a message.
 Also, when no one answers, WIC staff will leave a message when attempting to return your call.

 Does WIC give breast pumps?

 Yes!
 Three (3) types of breast pumps are available from WIC, two (2) electric style pumps and one (1) manual hand pump.
-Pumps can only be given after delivery, are given based on need and availability to mothers who decide to give their baby breastmilk.
+Pumps can only be given after delivery.
+Pumps are given based on need and availability to mothers who decide to give their baby breastmilk.
 The mother has to be present to sign an agreement and be certified eligible for WIC.
-WIC participants need to discuss the pump type and need with one on the breastfeeding promotion and support staff.
+WIC participants need to discuss the pump type and need with one of the breastfeeding promotion and support staff.
 Ideally, an appointment will be given for the WIC participant to obtain a pump and receive instructions on its use.